 The symptoms of reactive arthritis usually last several months, although symptoms can return or develop into a long-term disease in a small percentage of people.

 Reactive arthritis typically begins within 2 to 4 weeks after infection.
-The bacterium most often associated with reactive arthritis is Chlamydia trachomatis, commonly known as chlamydia (pronounced kla-MID-e-a).
+The bacterium most often associated with reactive arthritis is Chlamydia trachomatis, commonly known as chlamydia (kla-MID-e-a).
 It is usually acquired through sexual contact.
 Some evidence also shows that respiratory infections with Chlamydia pneumoniae may trigger reactive arthritis.

 Infections in the digestive tract that may trigger reactive arthritis include Salmonella, Shigella, Yersinia, and Campylobacter.
 People may become infected with these bacteria after eating or handling improperly prepared food, such as meats that are not stored at the proper temperature.

 Doctors do not know exactly why some people exposed to these bacteria develop reactive arthritis and others do not, but they have identified a genetic factor, human leukocyte antigen (HLA) B27, that increases a person’s chance of developing reactive arthritis.
 However, inheriting the HLA B27 gene does not necessarily mean you will get reactive arthritis.

 Reactive arthritis is not contagious; that is, a person with the disorder cannot pass the arthritis on to someone else.
 However, the bacteria that can trigger reactive arthritis can be passed from person to person.

 Overall, young adult men are most likely to develop reactive arthritis.
 However, evidence shows that although men are nine times more likely than women to develop reactive arthritis caused by sexually acquired infections, women and men are equally likely to develop reactive arthritis as a result of food-borne infections.
 Women with reactive arthritis often have milder symptoms than men.